RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 Querying outputs in recent blocks becomes cheaper and queries in old blocks are more expensive because they have to download also the older chunks.

 Algorithm Summary
-- Sort the UTXO paths chronologically
+- Sort the UTXO paths by time
 - Chunk them into slices of ~ 5MB
-- Within the chunks, sort the UTXO paths by address lexicographically
+- Within the chunks, sort the UTXO paths by address
 - Hash the chunks and build a Merkle tree ( in chronological order )
 - the Merkle root is the UTXO commitment